centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha/installation-4-nodes.md

 Migration Summary:
 ```

-If an error is found while your resources are running, try "cleaning" with this command:
+If an error is found while your resources are running, try doing some "cleaning" using this command:

 ```bash
 pcs resource cleanup